hueyyeng/paie/README.md

 ## Update Log
-Update Log:
-  13-04-2012: v1.3.3 by Jakob Welner
+#####  13-04-2012: v1.3.3 by Jakob Welner
 - Cleaned up old hacks, browse dialog/mel callback
 - Removed mel Callback hack as the Undo bug forcing it has been fixed.
 Don't know when tho.

-  21-01-2012: v1.3.2 by Jakob Welner
+#####  21-01-2012: v1.3.2 by Jakob Welner
 - Fixed some OSX bugs
 - Streamlined OS dependent operations

-  01-04-2011: v1.3.1 by Jakob Welner
+#####  01-04-2011: v1.3.1 by Jakob Welner
 - changed PAIE title to correct version
 - fixed a slight issue with selection after deleting files

-  30-03-2011: v1.3.0 by Jakob Welner
+#####  30-03-2011: v1.3.0 by Jakob Welner
 - fixed browse-button for both windows and linux
 - new Export All Animation and Import to original position
 - fixed error on deleting files in export mode
 - fixed some GUI issues
 - fixed infinity again?
 - added OMT header for menu support with OMToolbox (first 4 lines)
 - supporting boolean attrs - didn't know that this wasn't working
 - returns instance on initiating GUI, in case anyone wanna use it?
 - including stack trace in error msgs
 - sorting file lists alphabetically
-      - on Import prompting whether to change rotation order according to source Prints out affected controls to the script editor
+- on Import prompting whether to change rotation order according to source
+- Prints out affected controls to the script editor

-  11-09-2008: v1.2.0 by Jakob Welner
+#####  11-09-2008: v1.2.0 by Jakob Welner
 - import now only matches to obj name - not path - and only accepts unique naming
 - undo when importing has been fixed - was a bitch so you'd better be glad
 - errors are now more obvious on a popup window instead of the response line
 - updated file structure - NOT BACKWARD COMPATIBLE!!
 - listed framerate now actually works and is reliable
 - pose imports now only checks current frame for existing keys that will be overwritten
 - importing onto locked and hidden attributes no longer fails
 - the normal minor updates here and there
 - more stable GUI on linux

-  04-04-2008: v1.1.2 by Jakob Welner
+#####  04-04-2008: v1.1.2 by Jakob Welner
 - minor refinements
 - fixed some linux issues: ProgressHandler missing 'next()' method
 - fixed infinity transfer on namespaced objects
 - minor change in UI - replaced export 'pose only' with radioButtons (animation/pose)

-  02-04-2008: v1.1.1 by Jakob Welner
+#####  02-04-2008: v1.1.1 by Jakob Welner
 - fixed some stuff when handling paths with restricted permissions

-  02-04-2008: v1.1.0 by Jakob Welner
+#####  02-04-2008: v1.1.0 by Jakob Welner
 - enabled deleting files from list using the delete key
 - autoselect namespace if there is only one
 - fixed tangentType transfer
 - fixed some warning messages
 - fixed inifinity transfer

-  27-03-2008: v1.0.0 by Jakob Welner
+#####  27-03-2008: v1.0.0 by Jakob Welner
 - Initial release